 Completion of or proof of enrollment in an introductory level course in electronic music that touches on Max/MSP.
 Fluency in Macintosh OS X environments.
 Familiarity with a sequencer program such as Pro Tools or Logic Audio.
 Familiarity with a sound editor like Peak.
 A letter of motivation.

 Students complete one required 4 U.S. semester credit course, comprised of 76 contact hours during three components of this program:

 - Learning MAX/MSP, Audiosculpt, and OpenMusic - 36 hours over two weeks.

 - Culture of Music Creation, ManiFESTE Music Festival - 12 hours dispersed throughout the program.

-- Overview at IRCAM, including continued work on IRCAM electronic software, lectures and encounters with invited Académie composers, rehearsals and hands-on work - 36 hours over 2 weeks.
+- Overview at IRCAM, including continued work on IRCAM electronic software, lectures and encounters with invited Académie composers, rehearsals, and hands-on work - 36 hours over two weeks.

 Note: This course listing is for informational purposes only and does not constitute a contract between CIEE and any applicant, student, institution, or other party.
 The courses, as described, may be subject to change as a result of ongoing curricular revisions, assignment of lecturers and teaching staff, and program development.
 Courses may be canceled due to insufficient enrollment.